bshmueli/SPIRS/README.md

 # Reactive Supervision and SPIRS

 Reactive upervision is a new method for capturing labeled data from social media.
 SPIRS is a sarcasm dataset collected using reactive supervision.
-The reactive supervision paper is available here:
+The reactive supervision paper will be available soon.

  Use this repository to download SPIRS.
 The repository includes the following data files:

   * SPIRS-sarcastic-ids.csv
   * SPIRS-non-sarcastic-ids.csv

-To comply with Twitter's privacy policy, the files include only the tweet IDs.
+To comply with Twitter's privacy policy, the dataset files include only the tweet IDs.

 To fetch the tweet texts, follow these steps: